CatenaTools/catena-public-docs/engines/unity/entitlements.md

 catenaServerEntitlements.ExecutePreparedOffers("account-id", preparedOrdersWithQuantity);
 ```

-### Demo Example
+## Demo Example

 For an example of the entitlements functionality in action, check out the [Catena Galactic Kittens Demo](https://github.com/CatenaTools/catena-GalacticKittens-demo).

-In order to enable the entitlements functionality in the demo, you will need to go to `Project Settings > Player > Scripting Define Symbols` and add a defintion for `ENABLE_CATENA_ENTITLEMENTS`.
-The demo has functionality to list the items that the user owns, solely as a test functionality, can prepare and execute it's own offers from the menu.
+In order to enable the entitlements functionality in the demo, go to `Project Settings > Player > Scripting Define Symbols` and add a defintion for `ENABLE_CATENA_ENTITLEMENTS`.
+The demo has functionality to list the items that the user owns, solely as a test functionality, can prepare and execute its own offers from the menu.

+{% admonition type="info" %}
 You will need to provide an API key to the demo for this to work.
+{% /admonition %}